 Public transportation is fantastic

 Japan’s public transportation system includes a network of trains, subways, buses, and even ferries.
 Renowned for its punctuality, cleanliness, and safety, the system is a convenient and relatively affordable way to explore the country.
 Major cities have extensive subway and bus networks, while iconic Shinkansen (bullet trains) connect between cities.
-With real-time apps and English assistance, navigating Japan’s public transport is an easy and enjoyable experience for solo travelers.
+With real-time apps and English assistance, navigating Japan’s public transport is easy for solo travelers.

 The locals are friendly and hospitable